rania-benamara/Backend-Express-Js/README.md

 # Backend-Express-Js
 # 🍞 Backend Express.js – Wn Sans Gluten Mobile App

 This project is a RESTful API built with **Node.js** and **Express.js**.
-It serves as the backend for a mobile application designed for a bakery.
+It serves as the backend for a mobile application designed for the bakery Wn Sans Gluten.
 The backend handles order tracking, menu display, and client account management.

 ## 🎯 Project Purpose